Deep Dive: Thinking, Fast and Slow

 The Experiment: The Mug Study

-- The Setup: Group A is given a coffee mug and asked to sell it.
+• The Setup: Group A is given a coffee mug and asked to sell it.
 Group B is shown the mug and asked to buy it.
+The mugs were identical, and both groups were randomly assigned—there was no inherent difference between the groups except for the temporary ownership of Group A.

-- The Mechanism: Endowment Effect.
+• The Mechanism: Endowment Effect.
 Once we own an object, "giving it up" is framed as a Loss.
 Because losses loom larger than gains, owners overvalue what they possess compared to those who don't own it.
+The mere act of ownership creates a reference point shift—the mug becomes part of our endowment, and losing it feels like a loss that must be compensated more highly than the equivalent gain of acquiring it.

 Chapter 34: Frames and Reality